RocketDerp/April14_2025/Art/made_invisible_disappeared_silently_secret_removal.md

 secret non-public removal, they do this in secrecy, no names, just disappear
+System operators do not use social media to debate and educate in public for the sake of all mankind learning from human conflicts, System operators use a behind the scene secretive non-public system to disappear years of ideas.
+Absolute power of a machine to press one button and disappear entire published libraries.
+NYU media ecology professor Neil Postman was correct.

+&nbsp;

 July 31, 2025 at 8:19 AM